Mikaela/mikaela.github.io/n/dns.md

 In that case you may <del>get even worse performance</del> be in even worse situation than without ECS.
 Then again if everything works properly, you will get the benefit of ECS without the privacy impact and lessened security impact.

+I am often observing Cloudflare and other public DNS providers connecting me to Swedish servers when no ECS is used and so far the only place where I spent significant amount of time with wrong private ECS was a school and considering the drawbacks of ECS in the current world situation, I think private ECS is easily the least bad option.

 See the next section for testing "where you are."
 Consider also what is important for you if you had to pick one or two from privacy, performance and